xScarlife/useful-websites/README.md

 **The Gadgetzan Times https://thegadgetzantimes.com.**
 ```
-The Gadgetzan Times is a web based application which calculates the profits of crafted items of each profession.
+The Gadgetzan Times is a web based application which calculates the profits of crafted items.
 ```

 **Trade Skill Master https://www.tradeskillmaster.com.**